ScottMcGready/the-conference-bible/organisation_and_planning.md

 ### Sift

 Sifting through CFPs can feel like a daunting task, especially if you've received a large number.
-It's highly recommended to have a cohort of people to review talks to avoid any bias and have a scoring system in place to rank various talks based on general fit, theme, topic, etc.
+It's highly recommended to have a cohort of people to review talks to avoid any bias and have a scoring system in place to rank various talks based on general fit, theme, topic, etc. This cohort doesn't even need to be just organisers, or volunteers - many conferences benefit from a vast review team adding comments and giving their thoughts and opinions.

 ### Accepting and rejecting